jeffrey-l-turner/syssetup/README.md

 script to setup a new system

-This is simply a script customized cloned from github.com:startup-class/setup.git for my Ubuntu instances.
+This is simply a script customized cloned from github.com:startup-class/setup.git for Mac OS as well as Ubuntu, Redhat,  and Fedora instances.

 setup.git